-Summary Organizer #1: "Paul Revere's Ride" by Henry Wadsworth Longfellow (excerpts) Listen, my children, and you shall hear Of the midnight ride of Paul Revere, On the eighteenth of April, in Seventy-five; Hardly a man is now alive Who remembers that famous day and year.
-Key words/phrases: He said to his friend, "If the British march By land or sea from the town to-night, Hang a lantern aloft in the belfry arch Of the North Church tower as a signal light,- One, if by land, and two, if by sea; And I on the opposite shore will be, Ready to ride and spread the alarm Through every Middlesex village and farm, For the country-folk to be up and to arm."
-Then he said, "Good night!" and with muffled oar Silently rowed to the Charlestown shore, Just as the moon rose over the bay, Where swinging wide at her moorings lay The Somerset, British man-of-war; A phantom ship, with each mast and spar Across the moon like a prison bar, And a huge black hulk, that was magnified By its own reflection in the tide In your own words:
+Summary Organizer 1: "Paul Revere's Ride" by Henry Wadsworth Longfellow, 1860 (excerpts) Keywords/phrases: Listen, my children, and you shall hear Of the midnight ride of Paul Revere, On the eighteenth of April, in Seventy-five; Hardly a man is now alive Who remembers that famous day and year.
+He said to his friend, "If the British march By land or sea from the town to-night, Hang a lantern aloft in the belfry arch Of the North Church tower as a signal light,- One, if by land, and two, if by sea; And I on the opposite shore will be, Ready to ride and spread the alarm Through every Middlesex village and farm, For the country-folk to be up and to arm."
+In your own words:

-...
-Meanwhile, impatient to mount and ride, Key words/phrases: Booted and spurred, with a heavy stride On the opposite shore walked Paul Revere.
-Now he patted his horse's side, Now gazed at the landscape far and near, Then, impetuous, stamped the earth, And turned and tightened his saddle-girth; But mostly he watched with eager search The belfry-tower of the Old North Church, As it rose above the graves on the hill, Lonely and spectral and sombre and still.
+But mostly he watched with eager search The belfry-tower of the Old North Church, As it rose above the graves on the hill, Lonely and spectral and sombre and still.
 And lo! as he looks, on the belfry's height A glimmer, and then a gleam of light!
-He springs to the saddle, the bridle he turns, But lingers and gazes, till full on his sight A second lamp in the belfry burns! ...
+He springs to the saddle, the bridle he turns, But lingers and gazes, till full on his sight A second lamp in the belfry burns!
 It was twelve by the village clock When he crossed the bridge into Medford town.
-He heard the crowing of the cock, And the barking of the farmer's dog, In your own words: And felt the damp of the river fog, That rises after the sun goes down.
+He heard the crowing of the cock, And the barking of the farmer's dog, And felt the damp of the river fog, That rises after the sun goes down.
 It was one by the village clock, When he galloped into Lexington.
 He saw the gilded weathercock Swim in the moonlight as he passed, And the meeting-house windows, black and bare, Gaze at him with a spectral glare, As if they already stood aghast At the bloody work they would look upon.
+Keywords/phrases: In your own words:

 It was two by the village clock, When he came to the bridge in Concord town.
 He heard the bleating of the flock, And the twitter of birds among the trees, And felt the breath of the morning breeze Blowing over the meadows brown.
 And one was safe and asleep in his bed Who at the bridge would be first to fall, Who that day would be lying dead, Pierced by a British musket-ball.
-Key words/phrases: In your own words: You know the rest.
+Keywords/phrases: In your own words: You know the rest.
 In the books you have read, How the British Regulars fired and fled,- How the farmers gave them ball for ball, From behind each fence and farm-yard wall, Chasing the red-coats down the lane, Then crossing the fields to emerge again Under the trees at the turn of the road, And only pausing to fire and load.
 So through the night rode Paul Revere; And so through the night went his cry of alarm To every Middlesex village and farm,- A cry of defiance and not of fear, A voice in the darkness, a knock at the door, And a word that shall echo forevermore!
 For, borne on the night-wind of the Past, Through all our history, to the last, In the hour of darkness and peril and need, The people will waken and listen to hear The hurrying hoof-beats of that steed, And the midnight message of Paul Revere.
-Key words/phrases: In your own words:
+Keywords/phrases: In your own words: